 Question: If I completely cancel my AOL account, will that automatically de-activate my AIM screen name?

 Answer: It depends.
-If you sign into AIM with your AOL screen name, then yes, completely canceling your AOL account will prevent you from signing into AIM with it.
+If you sign into AIM with an AOL screen name tied to the primary AOL account you wish to cancel, then yes, completely canceling your AOL account will de-activate that screen name.
 If you have a separate AIM name not tied to your AOL account, though, canceling your AOL account will not de-activate it.

 Remind me: What’s the difference between “canceling” and “completely” canceling AOL?

-There are two ways to cancel your AOL account: “cancel it” and “completely cancel it”.
-If you “cancel it”, you can keep your existing AOL account, your AOL software, AOL screen name, your AOL email and email addresses for free.
+There are two ways to cancel your AOL account: “cancel and convert it to a free account” and “completely cancel it”.
+If you “cancel and convert it to a free account”, you can keep your existing AOL account, your AOL software, AOL screen name, your AOL email and email addresses for free.
 If you “completely cancel” AOL, you will lose all of the above.
-If you want to delete your AOL screen name, you must “completely cancel” AOL.
+If you want to delete your AOL screen name, you must “completely cancel” your AOL account.